cppalliance/safe-cpp/proposal/draft.md

 * Integer division panics when the divisor is zero.
 * Integer division panics when INT_MIN is divided by -1.
 * `std2::vector` panics on out-of-bounds subscripts.
-* `std2::ref_cell` panics when requesting a mutable borrow and the inner object is already borrowed.
-* `std2::ref_cell` panics when requesting a shared borrow and the inner object is already mutably borrowed.
+* `std2::ref_cell` panics when requesting a mutable borrow and the inner object is borrowed or when requesting a shared borrow and the inner object is mutably borrowed.

 [**subscript_array.cxx**](https://github.com/cppalliance/safe-cpp/blob/master/proposal/subscript_array.cxx)
 ```cpp